Names not numbers

 We understand that it is our people who help to create sustainable buildings and as such need to understand all aspects of sustainable development.
 We have developed a comprehensive, four-level training framework that covers strategically important areas of skills development for the Willmott Dixon business.

-New employees are introduced to sustainability and what it means for Willmott Dixon at our Group Induction, which is attended by all new employees at our head office in Letchworth.
+New employees are introduced to sustainability and what it means for Willmott Dixon as part of their Induction.

 For general awareness training we have engaged the UK GBC STEP Introduction to the Built Environment course.